-Duration of Procedure: Heart rate and rhythm will be measured during the entire duration of visits 2 and 3 (approximately 5.5 hours per visit, 11 hours total).
+Duration of Procedure: Heart rate and rhythm will be measured during the entire duration of experimental visits (up to 19 hours total).
 It will also be checked on visit 1.

 Arm blood pressure:

 Description of Procedure: Your blood pressure will be monitored using a cuff placed on your upper arm that is inflated and deflated periodically.